govinsprabhu/Behavioral_Cloning/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

-I have used data provided by the course to train the model initially, later found out the data was not suffiecient, since the model is suffering from overfitting.
+I have used data provided by the course to train the model initially, later found out the data was not sufficient since the model is suffering from overfitting.
 So I have added more data.
-Following additional data I have captured
+Following additional data, I have captured

-here is a sample image of center view
+here is a sample image of the center view
-[!image5]
+![image5]

- * Two full lap in the network
+ * Two full laps in the network
  * One full reverse lap
- * Recovery lap for getting car recorverd incase if it is going to side ways
+ * Recovery lap for getting car recovered in case if it is going to sideways

  Also, I have loaded left, right data for each of the central images.
 For each of it, I took the vertical flip of the image for further augmentation.
 Below are the images.

 ![image3]

-After the collection process, and taking its left and right plus their flip images,  I had 96432  number of data points.
-I then preprocessed this data by using keras lambda layer, normalized it by dividing 255, then subtracting 0.5 from it.
+I have not mixed all of the data together, rather, I have first trained the network with data provided by Udacity.
+After adding left, right and flip for all three, there were 48216 data points were there.

-I finally randomly shuffled the data set and put 20% of the data into a validation set.
+I split the dataset of training purpose into training and validation, put 20% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 5 as evidenced by training and validation error was not reducing further.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I used this 80% data for training the model.
+The validation set helped determine whether the model overfitting or underfitting.
+The ideal number of epochs was 2 as evidenced by training and validation error was not reducing further.
+But the model was not able to drive Udacity data along, so I have added two full laps of data from the track.
+I trained the network for 2 epochs with it.
+When finding out this data was too not sufficient, trained with the reverse track and recovery track.
+After that, model able to predict the steering angle well

+I used an Adam optimizer so that manually training the learning rate wasn't necessary.

-I did not trained every data at one go.
-Step by step, I have trained my model.
-Initially started with Udacity data, then as I found out the data was insuffiecient, I have added more number of laps manually.
-After each time, I have saved the model and trained it again for the new set of data.
-All the model h5 I have cheked.
-Final model is [model.h5](https://github.com/govinsprabhu/Behavioral_Cloning/blob/master/model_final.h5)
+After each timeI trained, I have saved the model and trained it again for the new set of data.
+All the model files h5 I have checked in.
+Final model is [model_final.h5](https://github.com/govinsprabhu/Behavioral_Cloning/blob/master/model_final.h5)